Wrist Hairline Fractures

 By Samantha Brown, ATC, LAC

-Wrist hairline fractures, sometimes known as stress fractures, are a small crack in the bone.
+The quick answer, wrist hairline fractures, sometimes known as stress fractures, are a small crack in the bone.
 Hairline fractures are most common in weight-bearing extremities such as the feet and ankles.
-However, they may also be found in the wrist, particularly in individuals that participate in a lot of overhead activities.
+However, they may also be found in the wrist, particularly in individuals who participate in many overhead activities.
 Any bone that absorbs a lot of stress during activity is at risk for a hairline fracture.